jaymoulin/docker-rpi-plex-video-converter/README.md

 docker run --rm -t -v /path/to/your/media/folder:/media jaymoulin/rpi-plex-video-converter
 ```

-This image also exists for PC so your images can be converted quicker using a more powerful machine
+This image also exists for PC so your videos can be converted quicker using a more powerful machine

 ```
 docker run --rm -t -v /path/to/your/media/folder:/media jaymoulin/rpi-plex-video-converter:pc